Now that official U.S. interest rates have started to rise again

 People with other variable-rate debt, such as adjustable

-costs for those payments as well.
+for those payments as well.
 Although the housing bust took the

-steam out of revolving home-equity loans, there are still about
+steam out of revolving home-equity loans, there were still about 17

-18 million of the loans outstanding, with an average
+million of the loans outstanding as of June 30, with an average

-balance of nearly $30,000, according to the Federal Reserve Bank of New
+balance of nearly $29,400, according to the Federal Reserve Bank of

 How interest costs play out